 The median annual wage for operations research analysts was $86,200 in May 2020.

-Employment of operations research analysts is projected to grow 25 percent from 2019 to 2029, much faster than the average for all occupations.
-As technology advances and companies seek efficiency and cost savings, demand for operations research analysis should continue to grow.
+Employment of operations research analysts is projected to grow 25 percent from 2020 to 2030, much faster than the average for all occupations.

 Explore resources for employment and wages by state and area for operations research analysts.

 Compare the job duties, education, job growth, and pay of operations research analysts with similar occupations.